CrayLabs/SmartSim/doc/experiment.rst

 Clustered Orchestrator
 ^^^^^^^^^^^^^^^^^^^^^^
-The ``Orchestrator`` can be composed of one or more in-memory database shards that are spread across one or more compute nodes.
+The orchestrator can be composed of one or more in-memory database shards that are spread across one or more compute nodes.
 The multiple compute hosts memory can be used together to store data.
 Users do not need to know how the data is stored in a clustered